-Andrew Hamilton
+Andrew James Hamilton

 Biography

-Hamilton’s first book, Scale & the Incas, was published by Princeton University Press in 2018.
+Hamilton’s previous book, Scale & the Incas, was published by Princeton University Press in 2018.
 Although questions of form are fundamental to the study of art history, the issue of scale has been underexamined.
 This work analyzes the role of scale in Inca material culture, built environments, and worldviews, arguing that it was a central tenet of their intellectual tradition and a fundamental way they perceived and expressed meaning.
 Scale & the Incas includes over seventy hand-drawn and -painted color plates that depict the scales of nearly two hundred artifacts and archaeological sites alongside embedded scale markers, other objects, and silhouettes of hands and bodies.

 Hamilton received his PhD and MA from Harvard University and his BA from Yale University.
 He was previously a member of the Princeton Society of Fellows and a research associate in the Laboratoire d'Anthropologie Sociale of the Collège de France.